cogitor/cogitor.github.io/_posts/2016-03-28-a-story-of-higher-order-functions.md

 {% endcapture %}
 {% include code_snippet.html class="javascript" code=my_include %}

-These properties of JavaScript functions felt very familiar while learning Scala, as the Scala functions are [objects as well](https://gleichmann.wordpress.com/2010/11/08/functional-scala-functions-as-objects-as-functions/).
+The properties of JavaScript functions felt very familiar while learning Scala, as the Scala functions are [objects as well](https://gleichmann.wordpress.com/2010/11/08/functional-scala-functions-as-objects-as-functions/).
 Even more precisely, everything is an object in Scala.
 This is one of the key properties of the language the allows for both object-oriented and functional programming styles.

 ## Scala Functions

-Scala functions being objects allows for passing function references like any other object references as arguments into other functions.
-It is also possible to store functions as variables (or values), return function references from functions etc. Let's see some examples.
+Scala functions being objects allow for passing function references like any other object references as arguments into functions.
+It is also possible to store functions as variables (or values) and return function references from functions.
+Let's see some examples.

+{% capture my_include %}// we can specify an increment function the usual way def increment(value: Int): Int = value + 1

+// but it is also possible to specify a function as an object,
+// with the apply function containing the function body val increment = new Function1[Int,Int] {
+  override def apply(value: Int): Int = value + 1
+}

+// the type of increment is a Function1[Int,Int]
+// i.e. a function with one argument of type Int and a return value of type Int
+// the shorthand notation, more normally seen, is (Int => Int)

+// and just for fun, we can also use a more cryptic shorthand notation val increment: (Int => Int) = _ + 1 // the underscore operator is a placeholder for the parameter
+{% endcapture %}
+{% include code_snippet.html class="scala" code=my_include %}

+... a nice useful example ...

+Higher order functions are an integral part of Scala, baked into some of the most important features.
+I believe they are essential not only to understand Scala, but functional programming in general.
+They can be utilised to implement an asynchronous programming model, like we've seen with callback functions in C and JavaScript, but there are many other use cases.
+Together with other functional paradigms they enable you to write more stateless, immutable and side-effect free code.
+Thus improve your coding style.